Families of Hostages Meet in Illinois

 Earlier Friday, Mrs. Weir and her son, John, 27, met in Joliet with the families of two other hostages, the Rev. Lawrence Jenco of Joliet and Terry Anderson, Associated Press bureau chief in Beirut.

 Mae Mihelich, Jenco’s sister, invited the Weirs and Anderson’s sisters - Peggy Say and Judy Blouin, both of Batavia, N.Y. - to discuss ways of publicizing the hostages’ plight.

 ″They have the same problems we do,″ Mrs. Mihelich said.

-The only communication Mrs. Weir has gotten from her husband was a letter to Presbyterian church officials dated Feb.
-15, she said.
+The only communication from Weir was a letter to Presbyterian church officials dated Feb.
+15, his wife said.
 In that letter, he urged the church to encourage the U.S. government to work for the release of Islamic prisoners being held in Kuwait.

 Mrs. Mihelich received a similar letter recently from Jenco.